EpicMinister/website/src/content/platform-integration/ios/apple-frameworks.md

 ## Introducing Flutter plugins

-Dart calls libraries that contain platform-specific code _plugins_.
+Dart calls libraries that contain platform-specific code _plugins_, short for "plugin package".
 When developing an app with Flutter, you use _plugins_ to interact with system libraries.